 Stipend and Benefits

-The stipend for the 2018–2019 academic year is $68,000 plus full Cornell University employee fringe benefits.
-Each fellow also receives $5,000 annually for discretionary research expenses, which include travel.
+The stipend for the 2019–2020 academic year was $68,000 plus full Cornell University employee fringe benefits.
+Each fellow also received $5,000 annually for discretionary research expenses, including travel.

-The Cornell Provost appoints an annual committee of up to 20 tenured, research-active faculty, chaired by the Vice Provost for Research, to review applications and nominations and make awards.
-Deans and the Vice Provost for Research submit faculty nominations for the selection committee to the Provost.
+The Cornell Provost appoints a committee of up to 20 tenured, research-active faculty, chaired by the Vice President for Research and Innovation, to review applications and nominations and make awards.
+Deans and the Vice President for Research and Innovation submit faculty nominations from the selection committee to the Provost.